Browse our archives by topic…

 Which programming languages should I learn: Beginners Edition

-A guide to choosing your first programming language as a complete beginner, comparing JavaScript, Python, C# and others on usefulness, learnability, and job demand.
+Choosing your first programming language as a complete beginner: JavaScript, Python, C# and others compared on usefulness, learnability, and job demand.

 Which programming languages should I learn?

-If you were learning to programme today, which language should you choose, and why?
+If you were learning to programme today, which language should you choose?
+A look from Z80 assembly through C's hegemony into today's diverse landscape.

 It's more than just merchandise: Developing a visual language